Sparrow-Labs/Sparrow-Labs.github.io/_posts/2013-04-22-introducing_slrestfulcoredata.markdown

 ## CRUD support for models

-To demonstrate the last set of features, we are going to implement the issue model.
+To demonstrate the last featureset, we are going to implement the issue model.
 Here is what the GitHub API returns for an issue:

 ```
 [